yaourdt/mgos-hlw8012/README.md

 A HLW8012 and BL0937 energy meter library for Mongoose OS.

 ## Usage

+> ⚠ DO NOT CONNECT TO SERIAL LINE WHEN THE HLW8012 / BL0937 IS WORKING (ie when it is connected to the mains)!
+> Use UDP logging instead.

 Add the following to your projects `mos.yml`, and configure the respective GPIO
 pins: